 Are college buildings open?

-All WCJC campus facilities are on-lock and closed to the public.
+All WCJC campus facilities were classes are held will be open to students beginning August 31, 2020.
+All other campus facilities are on-lock and closed to the public.
 Employees must have swipe-card access to enter a building.

 |Student Support Services|

 Are students able to connect with our various Student Support offices?

 Student Services are being provided in a remote capacity throughout the Spring and Summer terms.
 Students should be encouraged to reach out to our various support offices via their webpages, phone, or email.